How to Become a Resource Parent

 Once all that was completed, we had an initial home inspection followed by an in-depth interview of our family and personal lives.
 The initial home inspection is done to see if there is anything you need to purchase for your home to accommodate the licensing guidelines.
 My advice is to not buy anything new to accommodate these guidelines until a Children’s Hope staff member does the initial inspection.
 They will show you exactly what you need and what specifications those products need to be compliant.
 A few of the items needed in your home include two ABC fire extinguishers, working smoke detectors, a CO2 detector, and locked storage for chemicals.

 After you have completed all required steps and have your home in compliance with all regulations, it is time for the final home inspection.
 The final home inspection is the easiest part.
-It is a walk through to ensure all state regulations are met and that you are ready to bring some sweet kiddos into your home.
+It is a walk-through to ensure all state regulations are met and that you are ready to bring some sweet kiddos into your home.

 Once your inspection is signed, the final set of paperwork is submitted for you to become a certified resource home!
-The entire process of becoming a resource home averages anywhere from 3-8 months, depending upon how quickly paperwork is completed, turned in, and signed off.
+The entire process of becoming a resource home average anywhere from 3-8 months, depending upon how quickly paperwork is completed, turned in, and signed off.
 It seems like a long process, but it is well worth the wait.

 Once your license is obtained, calls for placement can begin!
-The timeframe and volume of calls varies depending on the desired age range of kids and the capacity of your home.
+The timeframe and volume of calls vary depending on the desired age range of kids and the capacity of your home.
 However long the wait is, seeing those sweet faces for the first time is the most incredible and heartbreaking feeling all at the same time.

 Through the ups and downs, you have got this.
 Get ready for an amazing chapter of your life.